SawsanYusuf/Air-Quality-in-Dar-es-salaam/README.md

 So, we trained the selected model on the training data.
 Finally, we evaluated model performance using the Mean Absolute Error (MAE) metric on the test data.

 ## 2. Autoregressive model:
+When we built the regression model, we looked at what happened a day ago and used that information to predict the present.
+But there is no reason to limit ourselves to a lag of one.

+So, how many lags should we have in our model to still have a good predictive model?
+The ACF and PACF plots are indispensable tools in this process. fig fig
+Beyond 28, we don’t get a lot of predictive power.
+So, we instituted an autoregressive model and fit it to the train data with the lag argument equal to 28.

+The residuals for the model:
+fig
+It appears that there is no discernible trend, and the residuals follow a normal distribution.

+The model performance:
+fig

+## 3. ARMA model:
+A couple of other important notes, We call the number of time steps we look back for our AR model as lag and P for shorthand.
+For our MA term, we use the error lag, and the letter we use to abbreviate that is Q. So, in the ARMA model, we want to decide what P and Q are.

+So, for the possible values for P, we’re going to create a range from 0 to 25 by step of 8.
+Next, we have the parameters for Q, and here we will do a smaller range from 0 to 3 by step of 1.
+Then, we trained an ARMA model with those hyperparameters.

+The different MAE values for each model: fig
+The best one is the model where P was 8 and Q was 0.
+So, we instituted our model and fit it to the train data with those hyperparameters.
+The final model performance: fig

+# Conclusion
+This project demonstrates the successful development of a machine-learning model for predicting air quality in a city.
+The model's accuracy and real-time capabilities make it a valuable tool for understanding and managing air quality levels.